tweet2doom/tweet2doom.github.io/README.md

 ### Random plays generator

-The [random-plays.sh](random-plays.sh) script generate a short video with 10 plays randomly selected from the entire state tree.
+The [random-plays.sh](random-plays.sh) script generate a short video with 10 plays randomly selected nodes from the entire state tree.

 Example: